 Greek Quinoa Salad

 You’ll get all of the flavors of the Mediterranean with this Greek Quinoa Salad!
-It’s a hearty, satisfying vegetarian recipe that makes the perfect meal prep lunch or dinner, and it’s so easy to make!
+It’s a satisfying blend of quinoa, chickpeas, feta, and fresh vegetables tossed in tangy Greek dressing.
+Easy to make and perfect for meal prep!

-Mediterranean flavors are some of my very favorite, so classic Greek salad and horiatiki are staples for me in the summer.
-Oftentimes I crave something a bit more satisfying however, and that’s where this Greek Quinoa Salad comes in.
+Mediterranean flavors are some of my very favorite, so classic Greek chopped salad and horiatiki are staples for me in the summer.
+For those moments when I crave something a bit more satisfying, I make this quick and easy Greek quinoa salad.

 This recipe checks all the boxes in flavor and versatility.
-It’s loaded with summer produce, packed with protein and works as meal or as a side dish.
+It’s loaded with summer produce, packed with protein, and works as a meal or as a side dish.

-- This Greek quinoa salad recipe is fresh and flavorful, with protein-packed quinoa and chickpeas to make it extra nutritious and satisfying.
+- Greek quinoa salad is fresh and flavorful, with protein-packed quinoa and chickpeas to make it extra nutritious and satisfying.

 - It’s quick and easy.
 The entire recipe comes together in about 30 minutes, and that includes cooking the quinoa!